nothackingk/hm08-qa-us/README.md

-#Project 8: Task
+# Project 8: Task

-#Automated tests covering the full process of ordering a taxi
+    -Automated tests covering the full process of ordering a taxi

 # Documentation used
 -https://webdriver.io/docs/api/expect-webdriverio/